alisinabh/atlas/README.md

 `./target/release/atlas` in your terminal.
 Make sure that the `DB_PATH` directory already exists otherwise atlas crashes on startup.

+## API Documentation

+Atlas generates OpenApi 3.0 specifications for its APIs.
+We host our main branch docs at https://atlas-rs.fly.dev/swagger-ui/.

+You can also enable the `/swagger-ui` endpoint locally or in your deployments by setting `SWAGGER_UI_ENABLED` to `true`.

 ## Configuration

 Atlas uses OS environment variables for configuration.
 Here are the list of environment variables